CovertLab/wcEcoli/docs/README.md

    python runscripts/manual/analysisSingle.py
    ```

+   **Tip:** Eventually, you'll want to delete the Docker Image.
+Refer to the
+   commands `docker image prune`, `docker image ls`, and `docker image rm`.

-2. **pyenv setup:** Follow [Required development tools](dev-tools.md) to install the development tools including pyenv, gcc, make, and git, then follow [Creating the "pyenv" runtime environment](create-pyenv.md) to set up the Python runtime virtual environment for the model including binary libraries and Python packages.
+2. **Python virtual environment:** Follow [Required development tools](dev-tools.md) to install the development tools including pyenv, gcc, make, and git, then follow [Creating the "pyenv" runtime environment](create-pyenv.md) to set up the Python runtime virtual environment for the model including binary libraries and Python packages.

-   You can then run the model with this version of Python under `pyenv`.
+   You can then run wcEcoli in this Python virtualenv.

-   If you have Anaconda installed, you might have to take it off the `$PATH` temporarily to run the Whole Cell Model.

-   This approach takes many careful steps that vary depending on your operating system.
-It will run ≈1 dB faster than inside a container.
+   This approach takes many careful steps that vary depending on your operating
+   system but it will run noticeably faster than inside a Docker Container.
+   The native libraries and compilers will not be isolated from the rest of your
+   computer but the virtualenv will be isolated from other Python environments.
+   However if you have Anaconda installed, you might have to
+   take it off the `$PATH` temporarily to run Python in this virtualenv.

    * [Required development tools](dev-tools.md) -- installation and tips
    * [Creating the "pyenv" runtime environment](create-pyenv.md)